RaspAP/raspap-docs/docs/manual.md

 sudo systemctl unmask hostapd.service sudo systemctl enable hostapd.service
 ```
+## Optional components
+The following components are not required to operate RaspAP, but extend its usefulness in several ways.
+Each is independent of the others, so you may choose to add whichever one you need.

-## OpenVPN
+### OpenVPN
-Optionally, you may install OpenVPN, enabling the option in RaspAP's config and the `openvpn-client` service:
+Install [OpenVPN](openvpn.md), enabling the option in RaspAP's config and the `openvpn-client` service, like so:

 ```
 sudo apt-get install openvpn